 To conclude, there are no winners or losers when choosing the software stack for back end development of a web application.
 Each solution has its purpose:

 - C# & ASP.NET Core is gaining popularity in Enterprise software development.
 They form a good competition to Java, due to its high performance, security, and capabilities in terms of web product scalability and architecture.

 - Java will still be there for some time yet in Enterprise product development.
 Since there are a lot of existing software systems written in Java, and it’s still doing its job well.

 So, How to Save Money on Your Web Project Development?

-If you wish to get a more detailed estimation of your web application idea, it’s time to contact the web app development companies.
-Though make sure to choose the right technology partner whose values and vision align with yours.
+If you wish to get a more detailed estimation of your web application idea, it’s time to contact web app development companies.
+Though make sure to choose the right technology partner whose values and business vision align with yours.